-In particular, section 4 (2) (I) of Bill C-293 dissents from the tone and language used throughout other sections of the Bill and instead, includes language promoting the production and use of alternative proteins and the regulation of animal agriculture, and the phase-out of high-risk species.
+Section 4 (2) (I) of Bill C-293 diverges from the tone and language used throughout other sections of the Bill and instead, includes language promoting the production and use of alternative proteins and the regulation of animal agriculture, and the phase-out of high-risk species.

-Where the remainder of the Bill is seen as allowing the Advisory Committee the flexibility to "assess" the capability of the Public Health Agency of Canada to respond and "analyse" the health, economic and social factors relevant to the impact of the pandemic, Section 4 (2) (I) pivots to the incorporation of language such as "regulate" and "phase out".
-This language is suggestive that the Bill has made the incorrect and unsupported assumption that animal agriculture in Canada is a cause of, or contributes to, the spread of disease, a notion we unequivocally reject and is not supported by evidence.
+Where the remainder of the Bill is seen as allowing the Advisory Committee the flexibility to "assess" the capability of the Public Health Agency of Canada to respond and "analyze" the health, economic and social factors relevant to the impact of the pandemic, Section 4 (2) (I) pivots to the incorporation of strong language such as "regulate" and "phase out".
+The tone of such language suggests that the Bill has pre-emptively made the incorrect and unsupported assumption that animal agriculture in Canada has been the cause of pandemics.
 In our view, this is inconsistent with the mandate of the Advisory Committee and the objectives of Bill C-293.

-Animal-based proteins, including meat, poultry, fish, eggs, and milk products are considered high-quality protein sources that provide essential nutrients required for a healthy body and brain functioning.
+Animal-based proteins, including meat, poultry, fish, eggs, and milk products are considered high-quality protein sources that provide essential nutrients required for healthy body and brain functioning.
 Moreover, animal protein foods provide key essential vitamins and minerals which are commonly missing in the diets of many Canadians and in a form that can be well absorbed by the body.
-Notably, there is no evidence which suggests that animal-based proteins are the cause of pandemics and require phasing-out, as the Bill suggests.
+Notably, there is no evidence that supports the notion that animal-based proteins are the cause of pandemics and require phasing-out, as the Bill suggests.